jaredbwasserman/openfda-converter/README.md

 14. Open folder showing Excel files at the end
 15. Add `excel` package for writing Excel files
 16. Add keys to `Endpoint` and `OpenFDAAPI`
-17. Finish writing steps for `Generating Keys` in this file